Loving (band)

 Loving is a Canadian psychedelic folk band from Victoria, British Columbia.
 The group got its start with the release of their self-titled EP in 2016.
 The groups' members include David Parry, and brothers Lucas and Jesse Henderson.

 Parry is a multi-instrumentalist and producer, while brothers Lucas and Jesse share lyric writing credits and contribute vocals to their records.
 All three members have written songs for the group.

 History

 Loving released their self-titled EP in June 2016.
-After an unexpectedly positive response, Loving pressed a 12" vinyl of their EP, with two additional tracks, roughly three years after their EP's initial release.
+After an unexpectedly positive response, Loving pressed a 12-inch vinyl of their EP, with two additional tracks, roughly three years after their EP's initial release.

 Loving released their debut LP If I Am Only My Thoughts on January 1, 2020, via Last Gang Records.

 Loving subsequently released their second LP Any Light on February 9, 2024.